 Thanks for visiting my blog.

-I am a photographer, blogger and learning professional currently employed as a deputy principal for the NSW Department of Education, a large Public Education system with many enthusiastic and energetic advocates for changing paradigms to support children and communities to flourish.
-In recent times I have been employed by the University of Wollongong to teach pre-service teachers English method in the Masters of Teaching (Secondary).
+I am a learning professional currently employed as a deputy principal for the NSW Department of Education, a large Public Education system with many enthusiastic and energetic advocates for changing paradigms to support children and communities to flourish.
+I worked at the University of Wollongong lecturing each pre-service teachers English method in the Masters of Teaching (Secondary) 2012-17.